IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Simulation Results

-Since it is impossible to avoid collisions in some cases even after accounting for future collisions during the assignment stage, in Figure \ref{fig:collision_avoid_compare}, we show how the ECBF-QCQP based correction helps defenders avoid collisions with each other.
-In Figure \ref{fig:collision_avoid_compare}(a) {Scenario 3} is shown where despite CADAA the defenders would collide (dashed paths), but after the ECBF-QCQP corrections the defenders avoid collisions (solid paths in Figure\ref{fig:collision_avoid_compare}(a), see also distances in Figure \ref{fig:collision_avoid_compare_dist}(a)) and are also able to intercept the attackers before the attackers reach the protected area.
+Since it is impossible to avoid collisions in some cases even after accounting for future collisions during the assignment stage, in \vishnu{Fig.~}\ref{fig:collision_avoid_compare}, we show how the ECBF-QCQP based correction helps defenders avoid collisions with each other.
+In \vishnu{Fig.~}\ref{fig:collision_avoid_compare}(a) {Scenario 3} is shown where despite CADAA the defenders would collide (dashed paths), but after the ECBF-QCQP corrections the defenders avoid collisions (solid paths in \vishnu{Fig.~}\ref{fig:collision_avoid_compare}(a), see also distances in \vishnu{Fig.~}\ref{fig:collision_avoid_compare_dist}(a)) and are also able to intercept the attackers before the attackers reach the protected area.
 Due to active collision avoidance among the defenders, the interception of the attackers is delayed compared to the case when there is no active collision avoidance used by the defenders.
 This may result into scenarios where the defenders engage in collision avoidance but fail to intercept the attackers.
-An example of such scenarios is shown in \ref{fig:collision_avoid_compare}(b), {Scenario 4}, where the defenders avoid collision with each other (see Figure \ref{fig:collision_avoid_compare_dist}(b) for distances) but they are unable to intercept both the attackers in time, attacker $\calA_1$ is able to reach the protected area before the defender $\calD_2$ could intercept it (see Figure~\ref{fig:collision_avoid_compare_dist}(b)).
+An example of such scenarios is shown in \ref{fig:collision_avoid_compare}(b), {Scenario 4}, where the defenders avoid collision with each other (see \vishnu{Fig.~}\ref{fig:collision_avoid_compare_dist}(b) for distances) but they are unable to intercept both the attackers in time, attacker $\calA_1$ is able to reach the protected area before the defender $\calD_2$ could intercept it (see \vishnu{Fig.~}\ref{fig:collision_avoid_compare_dist}(b)).

-\subsubsection{{Attackers use time-sub-optimal control}}
+\subsection{{Attackers use time-sub-optimal control}}

-{Sometimes the attackers may not use time-optimal control}, for instance in an attempt to escape from the defenders.
-In Figure~\ref{fig:att_sub-optimal_compare}(a), {Scenario 5} is shown where a {time-sub-optimal} behavior hampers their chances of hitting the protected area.
-The dotted curves correspond to the {time-optimal} behavior by the attackers.
-As observed, the attacker $\calA_3$ could have succeeded in reaching the protected area had it played optimally.
-However, $\calA_3$'s attempt to escape from $\calD_3$ gives more time to $\calD_3$ to capture $\calA_3$, and $\calD_3$ indeed captures $\calA_3$ (see the solid curves in Figure~\ref{fig:att_sub-optimal_compare}(a)) while all defenders stay safe with respect to each other (Figure~\ref{fig:att_sub-optimal_compare_dist}(a)).
+{Sometimes the attackers may not use time-optimal control for their motion to the protected area, for instance in an attempt to escape from the defenders.
+We ran two simulations (Scenario 5 and 6) in which attackers start playing time-suboptimal action after some time.
+Due to limited space, the results are provided in the video (link provided later).
+In Scenario 5, a {time-sub-optimal} behavior of the attackers hampers their chances of hitting the protected area.
+The attacker $\calA_3$ could have succeeded in reaching the protected area had it played optimally.
+However, $\calA_3$'s attempt to escape from $\calD_3$ gives more time to $\calD_3$ to capture $\calA_3$, and $\calD_3$ indeed captures $\calA_3$ while all defenders stay safe with respect to each other.}